How to Determine Your Metabolic Type

 Each metabolic type has unique characteristics and symptoms, and each requires its own set of nutrients to restore balance.

-Symptoms of the Oxidation Types
+Symptoms of the Metabolic Types

 Knowing your metabolic type can help you understand why you feel the way you do.
-Many physical and mental symptoms are due to an imbalanced oxidation rate.
+Many physical and mental symptoms are simply due to an imbalanced oxidation rate.

 The Fast Oxidizer Metabolic Type